Kamiyah Mobley was abducted as a newborn from a Florida hospital in July 1998

 “The suspect remained in the room with the victim and continued helping her and talking with her,” said the incident report filed with the sheriff’s office.

 The mother asked the woman to place her daughter in a baby carrier but she instead left the room with the child, according to the report.
+The 8-pound baby girl was wrapped in a pink and blue blanket.

 “Please bring my baby back,” Shanara Mobley cried during an interview with WJXT at the time.
-“If you were faking a pregnancy or you just can’t have no kids, how do you think I feel… That’s my first child.”
+“If you were faking a pregnancy or you just can’t have no kids, how do you think I feel. … That’s my first child.”

 Sitting in a room with an empty bassinet and unopened baby toys, the mother added, “That would be the happiest thing in the world for me … to hold my baby and know she’s not going nowhere else.”

-Tips rolled in over the years
+Tips over the years

 Shanara Mobley was awarded $1.5 million after settling a lawsuit against the former University Medical Center, the station reported.
 She has since had three other children.